-After creating and applying condition tags, you need to tell Flare what your target should do with the condition tags that you have created and applied.
+After creating and applying conditions, you need to tell Flare Desktop what your target should do with those conditions.
 Should content with a particular condition tag be included in or excluded from that target, or should it display only when viewed on a certain device or screen size?